Jahenr/CheatSheets/NPM_CheatSheet.md

         # Test & Show the full dependency tree
                 npm install --dry-run

+        # To show the NPM Version Command
+                npm version

         # To manage the ownership of the published package
                 npm owner